udexon/PhosMatrix/README.md

 Interface is another layer?

 PhosMatrix, as next generation cloud?
 Emphasize.

+### Definition: Metashellet

 The term "metashellet" is a contraction of "metaprogramming", "shell" and -let (a very tiny stack machine shell in footprint, equivalent to around 50 lines of JavaScript code).